Bay State College

-Bay State College (Bay State or BSC) is a private for-profit college in the Back Bay neighborhood of Boston, Massachusetts.
-Bay State College is owned by Ambow Education Holding Ltd. of the Cayman Islands and Beijing, People's Republic of China.
-The college is accredited by the New England Commission of Higher Education but the accreditor is rescinding its accreditation, a move the college is appealing.
+Bay State College (Bay State or BSC) was a private for-profit college in the Back Bay neighborhood of Boston, Massachusetts.
+It was founded in 1946 and was accredited by the New England Commission of Higher Education.
+In 2021, after several years of financial challenges and claims of fraud, the accreditor began to issue formal warnings and demand further information from the college; it closed two years later.

-Founded in 1946, Bay State College specializes in business, information technology, and healthcare.
-The college offers associate and bachelor's degree programs.
-The college has three divisions: Day, Evening and Online.
-It has an additional campus in Taunton, Massachusetts.
+Bay State College specialized in business, information technology, and healthcare.
+The college offered associate and bachelor's degree programs.
+The college had three divisions: Day, Evening and Online.
+It had an additional campus in Taunton, Massachusetts.
+At the time of its closure, it was owned by Ambow Education Holding Ltd. of the Cayman Islands and Beijing, People's Republic of China.

 History

 Bay State College opened in 1946 to serve the airline industry by providing "hands-on skills and paying particular attention to a strong educational foundation."
 One of its founders, George J. Brennan, was a Marine fighter pilot in World War II.
 The original location was at 70 State Street in Boston.

 Bay State moved to Back Bay in 1961.

 In 1975, Bay State College was initially authorized to grant associate degrees by the Commonwealth of Massachusetts.